Chiamaka Okwuchukwu

-Chiamaka Cristabel Okwuchukwu (born 7 August 2005) is a Nigerian professional footballer who plays as a forward for San Diego Wave FC of the National Women's Soccer League (NWSL).
+Chiamaka Cristabel Okwuchukwu (born 7 August 2005) is a Nigerian professional footballer who plays as a forward.
 She has represented Nigeria at the youth international level.

-Early life
+Club career

 She was born on the 7th of August, 2005, as the seventh of eight children growing up in the town of Njaba.

-Club career

 She has played for seven-time NWFL Premiership champions Rivers Angels.

 San Diego Wave

 On 13 January 2025, the NWSL's San Diego Wave FC announced that they had signed Okwuchukwu on a one-year contract, transferring her for an undisclosed fee from Rivers Angels.
 She scored her first NWSL goal less than two minutes into her debut, which occurred in a 2–1 defeat to the Orlando Pride on 29 March 2025.
 Okwuchukwu earned her first start with the Wave in the following game, a 2–0 defeat to the Kansas City Current.
 She made one more appearance with the Wave in 2025 before a leg injury forced her to miss the remainder of the season.
+At the end of the year, Okwuchukwu departed from San Diego upon the expiration of her contract.